-- Therefore, it is important to make use of their core skills as much as you can if you want to deal maximum damage using these skills.
+- Therefore, using their core skills as much as possible is important if you want to deal maximum damage using these skills.

-- Rogue class is the fastest class when it comes to mobility and movement skills.
-They have a lot of skills that allow them to move faster around the arena dealing damage to their enemies.
-However, they will also be able to stun and freeze their enemies, which makes them a very balanced and powerful class to use.
+- Rogue class is the fastest class regarding mobility and movement skills.
+They have a lot of skills that allow them to move faster around the arena, dealing damage to their enemies.
+However, they will also be able to stun and freeze their enemies, making them a very balanced and powerful class.

-- You will be able to deal with melee attacks as well as ranged ones which makes the rogue class very versatile.
-You will also be able to move fast world dealing damage to enemies as well as freezing them when required.
+- You will be able to deal with melee and ranged attacks, making the rogue class very versatile.
+You will also be able to move fast world, dealing damage to enemies and freezing them when required.

 Like every other class, the rogue class has its weaknesses, too, when it comes to playing it solo.